-MICHAEL KAY

-TITLE: Chairman and non-executive director

-QUALIFICATIONS: B.LLB

-Michael Kay joined the City Chic Collective Limited Board on 1 October 2018 as an EXPERIENCE AND EXPERTISE:

-independent non-executive director and was subsequently appointed Chairman on 9 November 2018.
-Mr. Kay has significant listed company experience, as detailed more fully below, and is also a non-executive director of the Pharmacy Guild of Australia (and its various subsidiaries).
+Michael Kay Title: Chairman and non-executive director Qualifications: B.LLB Experience and expertise: Michael Kay joined the City Chic Collective Limited Board on 1 October 2018 as an independent non-executive director and was subsequently appointed Chairman on 9 November 2018.
+Mr. Kay has significant listed company experience, as detailed more fully below, and is also a non- executive director of the Pharmacy Guild of Australia (and its various subsidiaries).
 A qualified lawyer, Mr. Kay brings a broad range of commercial experience to the Board.
 Mr. Kay was Chief Executive Officer and Managing Director of McMillan Shakespeare Limited (ASX: MMS) for six years and previously held a number of senior executive roles at AAMI including Chief Executive Officer.
 He also spent 12 years in private legal practice specialising in commercial law.

-None

-OTHER CURRENT DIRECTORSHIPS: Mr. Kay is currently Chairman of Omni Bridgeway Ltd (ASX: OBL) (formerly called

-IMF Betham Limited (ASX: IMF) (since July 2015).

-FORMER DIRECTORSHIPS (LAST 3

-YEARS):

-SPECIAL RESPONSIBILITIES: Chairman of the Board; Member of the Audit and Risk Committee (ARC); Member of the People, Culture and Remuneration Committee (PCRC)

-INTERESTS IN SHARES: 1,000,000 ordinary shares

-INTERESTS IN OPTIONS: None INTERESTS IN RIGHTS: None

-MEGAN QUINN

-TITLE: Non-executive director

-QUALIFICATIONS: GAICD

-EXPERIENCE AND EXPERTISE: Megan Quinn joined the City Chic Collective Limited Board in October 2012 as an independent non-executive director.
-She is a specialist consultant working across a broad range of industries including financial and professional services, healthcare, consumer and digital, and is an international speaker.
-Ms. Quinn has more than 25 years' experience working internationally with organisations including Harrods, Dell and Westpac.
-Ms Quinn was also a Board and National Committee member of UNICEF Australia.
-Her strong strategic, operational, supply chain and financial expertise is complemented by her capabilities around brand, marketing, innovation, transformation, digital, and customer service and experience across all channels.
-She is recognised as a global brand expert for her game-changing role as a co-founder of NET-A-PORTER.
-Known for her creative, energetic and disruptive thinking, Ms. Quinn has the unique ability to define gaps in the market and develop market-leading business strategies for commercial and creative outcomes.
+Other current directorships: Mr. Kay is currently Chairman of Omni Bridgeway Ltd (ASX: OBL) (formerly called IMF Betham Limited (ASX: IMF) (since July 2015).
+Former directorships (last 3 years): None.
+Special responsibilities: Chairman of the Board; Member of the Audit and Risk Committee (ARC); Member of the People Culture and Remuneration Committee (PCRC) Interests in shares: 1,000,000 ordinary shares Interests in options: None Interests in rights: None Megan Quinn Title: Qualifications: Non-executive director GAICD Experience and expertise: Megan Quinn joined the City Chic Collective Limited Board in October 2012 as an independent non-executive director.
+She has more than 30 years' international experience as a senior executive, advisor, and Non-Executive Director across a broad range of industries including financial and professional services, retail, luxury, healthcare, consumer and digital.
+Ms Quinn is recognised as an entrepreneur and global brand expert for her game-changing role as a co- founder of NET-A-PORTER.
+She brings exceptional customer, governance, strategic, marketing, operational and business skills, with particular strength in people experience, digital transformation, disruption, innovation, service and risk.
+Other surgest align standaling.
+Ma Outra is surrently a new suspitive disaster at Descal imited (ACV/DELL) (since August 2017)

+Other current directorships:

+Former directorships (last 3 years): Special responsibilities: Interests in shares: Interests in options: Interests in rights: None Chair of the PCRC; Member of the ARC None None None

+(since June 2022).
-OTHER CURRENT DIRECTORSHIPS: Ms. Quinn is currently a non-executive director at Reece Limited (ASX:REH) (since August 2017), InvoCare Limited (ASX:IVC) (since October 2018) and The Lottery

-Corporation (ASX: TLC) (since June 2022).
+Ms. Quinn is currently a non-executive director at Reece Limited (ASX:REH) (since August 2017), InvoCare Limited (ASX:IVC) (since October 2018) and The Lottery Corporation (ASX: TLC)